-Species: Otus asio, Eastern Screech Owl • Hatch Year: Unknown • Sex: Male • Disability: Detached Retina
+Species: Megascops asio, Eastern Screech Owl • Hatch Year: Unknown • Sex: Male • Disability: Detached Retina

 Buster was deemed non-releasable after experiencing head trauma of an unknown source that left him with a detached retina in his right eye.
 He has been with us since June 2018.